Cadamosto Seamount: Geology

 The Cape Verde islands lie about 500 km west of Senegal and feature nine main islands, as well as a number of islets and seamounts.
 Unusually for a hotspot volcanic system, Cape Verde has two separate chains of volcanoes.
 The islands lie on the Cape Verde Rise, a 130-to-150-million-year-old sector of seafloor covered by a 2 km high volcanic plateau.
 The Rise is associated with a geoid anomaly and may have formed through the activity of a mantle plume/hotspot.
 On some islands, Jurassic seafloor is exposed.

 The Cape Verde hotspot is responsible for volcanic activity in the Cape Verde islands.
 Owing to the slow movement of the African Plate, there is only little evidence of migrating volcanism.
 It appears that the oldest volcanism occurred 16–12 million years ago at Maio and Sal, while activity in the last 500,000 years has been concentrated at Fogo and Santo Antao at the western end of the Cape Verde islands.
 Of these, Fogo has displayed the most recent activity with eruptions during historical time such as in 1769, 1785, 1799, 1847, 1853, 1857, 1951, 1995 and 2014/2015, and marine records show evidence of past sub-Plinian and Plinian eruptions.
 However, a more intense seismic activity occurs at Brava, where it appears to correlate with eruptions on Fogo, and at Cadamosto Seamount which appears to have a different magma source.
 Based on plate motion models, the Cape Verde hotspot is expected to move southwestward, in the direction of Cadamosto Seamount, and may currently underlie Brava, Fogo and Cadamosto.
 Apart from Cadamosto Seamount, Nola and Sodade Seamounts are also seismically active.

 Unlike the rest of the Cape Verde islands which have mainly erupted mafic rocks, Cadamosto Seamount and Brava feature felsic rocks.
-The dominant volcanic rock is phonolite although clinopyroxene nephelinite has also been recorded.
+The dominant volcanic rock is phonolite and phonotephrite although clinopyroxene nephelinite has also been recorded.
 Volcanic samples dredged from Cadamosto Seamount contain crystals of aegirine, apatite, augite, biotite, diopside, haüyne, iron-titanium oxides, leucite, nepheline, nosean, pyrite, sanidine, sodalite and titanite.
-Calcite, clay and iron oxihydroxides formed through the alteration of volcanic rocks by seawater.
+Calcite, clay and iron oxyhydroxides formed through the alteration of volcanic rocks by seawater.

 The genesis of the magmas erupted by Cadamosto Seamount involves the ascent of mantle melts into the crust, where storage and clinopyroxene crystallization take place.
 Only small amounts of crustal material and sediments are absorbed by the ascending magma, but mixing of the felsic magma with more mafic one has been inferred from dredged volcanic rocks.
 The formation of the phonolitic magma might take place within large magma chambers.